 For the Do-It-Yourselfer, our Garden Centers are stocked with the best performing products and an expert staff that will help make your maintenance efforts a success.
 In addition, we have developed a massive reference library that specifically addresses landscaping in the High Desert & the Sierra.
-Available 24 hours a day on our website, it includes specific Timely Tips, High Desert Fact Sheets, past E-Newsletters, and a link to our blog.
+Available 24 hours a day on our website, it includes specific Timely Tips, High Desert Fact Sheets, past E-Newsletters, a link to our blog and Plant Finder, the definitive knowledge bank for specific plant species in northern Nevada.
 For more hands on learning we offer free weekly seminars on a variety of topics and staff all of our nurseries with local horticultural experts.
 We even offer an At-Home Consultation service with our Plant Doctors for a nominal fee.

-For the Practical Gardener, we offer a wide variety of services including irrigation shut downs, start ups, repairs, yard clean ups and more to make maintaining your landscape easier.
+For the Practical Gardener, we offer a wide variety of services including irrigation shut downs, startups, repairs, yard clean ups and more to make maintaining your landscape easier.
 If you want the satisfaction of maintaining your property but just need a little extra help this is for you.
 Give us a call and we'll help you have your property looking great in no time without a long term maintenance commitment.